mlopscommunity/engineering.labs/Lab1_Operationalizing_Pytorch_with_Mlflow/README.md

 MLflow is an open source platform to manage the ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry.
-One may interact with its components by command line interface or well-known APIs (Python, R, Java and REST), building a workflow capable of handling development and production activies.
-Actually, Its simple design allows small teams (or a lone cowboy data scientist as well) to rapidly set up a working environment and execute a whole Experimentation and Assesment stage before going to formal software development.
+One may interact with its components by command line interface or well-known APIs (Python, R, Java and REST), building a workflow capable of handling development and production activities.
+Actually, Its simple design allows small teams (or a lone data scientist as well) to rapidly set up a working environment and execute a whole Experimentation and Assesment stage before going to formal software development.